Coleorton Railway 1833

 The tunnel was built in 1833 and looks like a canal tunnel, as in the early days of railways engineers had experience of building canal tunnels.

 There is a story that during the Second World War, Swannington Home Guard used the tunnel for machine gun practice.
 Provided nobody was allowed in the other end, it would seem to be a safe place.
+Also that they stored ammunition there.

 The tunnel route is under: